wanghaisheng/responsive-landing-page-starter/content/blog/en/receiving-sms-delivery-receipts-with-java-and-spark-dr.md

 });
 ```

-That's all the code you need to capture delivery receipts regardless of the HTTP method Nexmo uses to send them.
+That's all the code you need to capture delivery receipts regardless of the HTTP method Vonage uses to send them.

 ## Make Your Webhook Accessible

-You must make your webhook accessible to Nexmo's APIs.
+You must make your webhook accessible to Vonage's APIs.
 A great way to do this during development is to use [ngrok](https://ngrok.com).
 To learn more, read our [blog post on ngrok](https://www.nexmo.com/blog/2017/07/04/local-development-nexmo-ngrok-tunnel-dr).

 Download and install `ngrok`, then execute the following command to expose your application on port 3000 to the public Internet: